ClaudiuDaramus/Game-of-Life/README.md

-# Learnable Game Of Life (John Conway) with convolutions, in PyTorch
+# Learnable Game Of Life (John Conway) with convolutions, in PyTorch as Reinforcement Learning

 Learnable cellular automata... in PyTorch, using convolutions.